Laura-Sierra/TreeDomPy/README.md

 ```sh
 python main.py
 ```
 TreeDomPy can be run in UNIX and MAC systems with python 3.x.
 GUI is optimized for Tkinter in UNIX, weird aspects for main Tkinter window may be observed in MacOSX systems.

+## Input files
+TreeDomPy requieres genbank or several genbank files.
+It also requieres a fasta or multifasta file containing all the queries.
+The input files are loaded using the Browse button.
+Remember format of input files will be checked.